Lots of fiction among laymen, but maybe just as well among sinologists

 Here and there someone says, that 'this phonetic seems to have both meaning and sound'.
 Karlgren does occasionally, and it is as if it surprises him.
 I don't think there is anything strange about it, it is one of the basics of a language, certainly when there is no reading and writing yet.
 It can be diluted or partly lost in the course of time, but languages start out with sound being the meaning.
 Chinese used to have many more different sounds in the past, which makes sense when sound had meaning, with the context as helper.
 And when the first writing appears, there is the choice of writing the sound, like here in the West, or drawing it as a picture, like in China.

 Harmen (about his visit at my place):

 Crisps in blue and green - why not the red one?
 The character qing has one part which means 'red'.
-No idea why, but it does have an association with new-born (it does, I am not making that up).
-You know, the clean slate, tabula rasa?
+Red like a new-born baby, which only turns into pink after a while.

 But maybe I have a real example which is easy to understand.
 How come 'image', xian, is a picture of an elephant?
 There is no logical connection.
 But there is a associative one.
 An image catches your attention, it is something important (at least it used to be in the past).
 How can one draw that?
 By something which makes for a very impressive sight.
 'Meaning doesn't automatically imply cause and effect logic.
 Symbols are a great source of meanings (and meanings of symbols).